 A graduate program may offer oral, practical, and/or written challenge exams approved by their department curriculum committees to assess students' mastery and application of graduate level knowledge and skills.

 - Individualized Assessment:

 A graduate program may appoint a committee to conduct an individualized assessment.
 Such an assessment is to be based upon department and college criteria for demonstration of mastery and application of graduate level knowledge and skills.
 This type of assessment may include portfolio review, performance-based assessment, and demonstration.

 - The decision by the unit head and the graduate program director on the outcome of the graduate program's Challenge Exam or Individualized Assessment is final.

-- With approval of the dean of The Graduate School, graduate programs may elect not to accept professional learning credits or have additional restrictions.
+- With approval of the associate vice provost for The Graduate School, graduate programs may elect not to accept professional learning credits or have additional restrictions.

 *XXX refers to the standard discipline-based course prefix (e.g., CMB for Cell and Molecular Biology)

 Policy for the Award of Two or More Graduate Degrees at the Same Level